-For each network in the list, the NR message also contains a byte which specifies the "distance" (according to some metric whose definition is left to the designers of the autonomous system of which gateway G is a member) from G to that network.
-This information might (or might not) be useful in the interior routing algorithm of gateway G', or for diagnostic purposes.
+For each network in the list, the NR message also specifies the "distance" (according to some metric whose definition is left to the designers of the autonomous system of which gateway G is a member) from G to that network.
+Core gateways will report distances less than 128 for networks that can be reached without leaving the core system, and greater than or equal to 128 otherwise.
+A stub gateway should report distances less than 128 for all networks listed in its NR messages.